yungyuc/nsdhw_23sp/project/looksgreat/README.rst

 This software will be developed in C++ and use the API provided by z3, and use pybind to support python user.
 The system architecture consist of three parts:
-1. A class serve as a interface between z3 API and our software.
+* A class serve as a interface between z3 API and our software.
 Since z3 is a general tool for many problems, this interface will help us develop easier.
-2. A core part that transform the problem to SMT problem.
+* A core part that transform the problem to SMT problem.
-3. An interface that allow user to use the software.
+* An interface that allow user to use the software.

 API Description
 ===============

-1. createBoard(x, y): create a board with x*y grid.
+* createBoard(x, y): create a board with x*y grid.
-2. addPin(x, y): add a pin at (x, y).
+* addPin(x, y): add a pin at (x, y).
-3. addFanout(x, y, signal(optional)): add a fanout at (x, y).
+* addFanout(x, y, signal(optional)): add a fanout at (x, y).
 If signal is not given, the software will decide the signal for this fanout.
-4. setMode(mode): set the mode of the software.
+* setMode(mode): set the mode of the software.
 The mode can be "minimize" or "balance".

 Engineering Infrastructure
 ==========================

-Describe how you plan to put together the engineering system:

-1. Automatic build system: GNU make
+* Automatic build system: GNU make
-2. Version control: git
+* Version control: git
-3. Testing framework: pytest
+* Testing framework: pytest
-4. Documentation: README.md
+* Documentation: README.md

 Schedule
 ========